Dave Sharma: Climate change

+Military spending

 Sharma said Australia needs to invest more in its military.
-He argues the influence the United States historically used to secure international peace is fading.
+He argues the influence the US historically used to secure international peace is fading.
 He wants Australia to increase the 2% of GDP it spends on its military.
 The Financial Review described Sharma as a "realist" who believes in the inevitability of human conflict and the self-interested behaviour of nations.

+Global diplomacy

 Sharma also wants Australia to secure more positions within UN agencies, as he says China and others have already done.
 He said COVID-19 travel bans were an excessive burden on personal liberties, and has argued for reform of the World Health Organization.
 Sharma wrote a paper for the Australian Strategic Policy Institute encouraging the Department of Foreign Affairs and Trade to invest more in online diplomacy programs, saying their social media activity was largely canned posts.